solana-foundation/solana-improvement-documents/proposals/0094-deprecate-executable-update.md

   However, if the program is redeployed, it may be broken.
 Before redeployment, dapps developer will need to check and update the program if it depends on `is_executable`.
-- CPI won't ignore changes made by caller to instruction accounts (Currently CPI ignores changes made by the caller to instruction accounts which has the `is_executable` flag set).
-For correctness, this change will be fine.
-It just becomes a bit less efficient with more checks.

 ## Security Considerations